Some types of wood have grain that is so open even a good paint job will do little to hide it.

-To level out the wood material and hide the grains, wood grain filler is easy to use the product, which professionals use frequently to get the job done.
+To level out the wood material and hide the grains, wood grain filler is easy to use a product, which professionals use frequently to get the job done.

 Since fillers are between putties and paint in terms of consistency, they are fairly simple to apply when your ultimate goal is hiding wood grain before painting cabinets.

 It is recommended that you use a water-based filler instead of oil because it dries a lot quicker.